 Measures the total amount of time that a page is blocked from responding to user input, such as mouse clicks, screen taps, or keyboard presses.
-It can only be measured with synthetic monitoring.
+It can be measured with real user and synthetic monitoring.
 For more information, please visit this page.

 Measures the total amount of money generated as a result of all conversions on the site.

 Total Revenue Loss

 The amount of potential revenue lost since the date of a performance change.

 A general term for all visitors to a website.
 As a group of analytics, it includes page hits, page views, visits, unique visits, and sessions.

 How users arrived at your content, including "organic search" for unpaid search traffic, "none" for direct traffic, and custom values such as e-mail traffic.

 Selecting a referer only allows measurements from users that came from a particular source, such as a search engine, other website, or a direct navigation.

 The total revenue generated in the 30 days prior to a selected end date.